 God made time as a gift for you, so you have only this moment to concern yourself with.

 So stop keeping track of your good and bad moves in the past.
 Simply repent of the sin in your past and pray for your future.
 Then rejoice in the grace of God that empowers you to make any good decisions at all.

-Live in the moment, for eternity.
+Live in the moment, but live for eternity.